ovhlabs/knowledge-base/en/_posts/2014-11-07-private-network-nat.markdown

 Create a new local network
 --------------------------

-Go to the Expert dashboard (Horizon) and in the `Network Topology` tab click on `Create Network`.
+Go to OpenStack Horizon and in the `Network Topology` tab click on `Create Network`.

 ### Network